Humans-Machines/styleguide/html-css/README.md

 ### Componentless Modules

 There will be simple modules which can be layed out with `Utilities` and `Objects` alone.
-Finding these modules within the codebase by inspecting the frontend inside the browser is painful.
-Adding a component class with no styles attached seems like bad practise.
+Finding these modules within the codebase by inspecting the frontend inside the browser is painful – but adding a component class with no styles attached to overcome this issue seems like bad practise.
 We recommend adding a `data` attribute, like so:

     <div class="flow | flex flex-col" data-ui-name="text-box">
       ...